What happens after I apply?

 What happens if the property does not match my needs and I decide to decline the offer?

-- An offer of housing is made on the basis that we think the property reasonably meets your needs on the basis of information available to us.
+- An offer of housing is made on the basis that we think the property reasonably meets your needs, based on the information available to us.

 - If you do not wish to accept the offer of housing that we make to you, we will ask you to complete an ‘Offer Response’ form telling us why you think the offer was not reasonable for your situation.
 We will suspend your application in the NSW Housing Register and consider your reasons (Social Housing Applications only).